 You don't have to look very far.

-Because you can talk to any of the many Canadian doctors and Canadian nurses working in American hospitals, or even the tons of Canadian patients who are down in American hospitals getting treatment for things they've been waiting two or three years to get up in Canada.
+You don't even have to go to Canada because you can talk to any of the many Canadian doctors and Canadian nurses working in American hospitals, or even the tons of Canadian patients who are down in American hospitals getting treatment for things they've been waiting two or three years to get up in Canada.

-There's a lot of evidence out there that the major problem facing the Western world at the moment is that governments are spending more money uh than they can raise uh from their citizens and their economies, and that somehow that eventually that catches up with you.
+There's a lot of evidence out there that the major problem facing the Western world at the moment is that governments are spending more money than they can raise from their citizens and their economies, and that somehow that eventually that catches up with you.

-It's not an experiment Obama's uh embarking on.
+It's not an experiment Obama's embarking on.

 And when you get into that hole, it actually takes an awful long time to climb out of that hole.